computer-lab/computerlab.io/source/_posts/how-911-inspired-google-news-map-reduce.md

 turn in times of need.
 Google had become more than just a search utility, it had become the future of the web.

-To address these concerns, in 2004 Google released [the MapReduce paper](http://bit.ly/2wiDFlp), which detailed the abstractions Google had developed in order to manage the complexity of their numerous ad-hoc distributed systems.
-The paper noted that the MapReduce library was first successfully used in clustering news stories for Google News, and then applied to Google's core web index.
+To address these concerns, Google released [the MapReduce paper](http://bit.ly/2wiDFlp), which detailed the abstractions Google had developed to manage the complexity of their numerous ad-hoc distributed systems.
+The 2004 paper noted that the MapReduce library was first successfully used in clustering news stories for Google News, and then applied to Google's core web index.

-The fact that Google shared ideas like MapReduce in academic papers helped to enable a generation of web 2.0 companies that created value by quickly ingesting, indexing, and transforming vast amounts of user data.
-For example, in the late 2000s Facebook employed a MapReduce cluster with over eighty nodes just to compute uncannily accurate 'suggested friends'.
+The fact that Google shared ideas like MapReduce in academic papers helped to enable a generation of web 2.0 companies that created value by quickly ingesting, indexing, and transforming user data.
+For example, in 2009 Facebook employed a MapReduce cluster with over eighty nodes just to compute their uncannily accurate 'suggested friends'.

 <center>
 ![MapReduce diagram from the Google paper.](/images/map-reduce.png)